 Finally, many times successful plaintiffs in employment discrimination cases are entitled to recover attorney’s fees.
 This is typically calculated based on the prevailing fees for an attorney in a particular geographical area.

-For more information or if you or someone you love has suffered workplace discrimination, please contact our Georgia anti-discrimination lawyers at Buckley Bala Wilson Mew LLP for an immediate case evaluation.
+For more information or if you or someone you love has suffered workplace discrimination, please contact our Georgia employment discrimination lawyers at Buckley Bala Wilson Mew LLP for an immediate case evaluation.